evgenyneu/keychain-swift/README.md

 * Thanks to [mediym41](https://github.com/mediym41) for adding ability to return data as reference.
 * Thanks to [AnthonyOliveri](https://github.com/AnthonyOliveri) for adding ability to run unit tests from Swift Package Manager.
 * Thanks to [philippec](https://github.com/philippec) for removing deprecated access options.
+* Thanks to [lucasmpaim](https://github.com/lucasmpaim) for adding ability to return the names of all keys.